One of my favorite drinks to have is turmeric and ginger tea. It’s as simple as it sounds: you add ginger and turmeric in a cup of boiled water.

-Both of these spices are commonly used in foods and are cultivated from South East Asia, India, and China.
-In the west, the spices like turmeric are typically consumed in foods like curry.
+Both of these spices are commonly used in foods and are cultivated from southeast Asia, India, and China.
+In the west, spices like turmeric are typically consumed in foods such as curry.

 The combination of these two spices creates a soothing, yet slightly zingy flavor, which can be enjoyed throughout the day to get the most benefit.
-I often will add turmeric and ginger to my morning green tea, and at the end of the night, I will have ginger turmeric tea.
+I will often add turmeric and ginger to my morning green tea as well, as they taste very nice together and green tea has its own unique benefits.

-I learned many years ago that Okinawan centenarians would often drink turmeric tea, which may account for their very low rates of cancer and other diseases.
+I learned many years ago that Okinawan centenarians would often drink turmeric tea before bedtime, which may account for their very low rates of cancer and other diseases.

 It’s good daily habits like these over a long period of time which can really make a difference to your health and ultimately your lifespan.

-The main health benefits of Turmeric Ginger tea
+The main health benefits of Turmeric and Ginger tea

 Turmeric and Ginger belong to the same family but provide different health benefits.
-Below are just a few benefits which have been discovered over the years for both spices.
+Below are some of the main ones:

-The list of benefits from these wonder herbs keeps growing as we gather more scientific data to back up all of the anecdotal evidence from the past.
-Below are some of the conditions which have been studied the most (more will be included later).
+The list of benefits from these amazing herbs keeps growing as we gather more scientific data to back up all of the anecdotal evidence from the past.
+Below are some of the conditions which have been studied the most.

 Turmeric has long been known to ease the pain and swelling associated with arthritis.
 Recent studies have confirmed the beneficial effects of taking turmeric or curcumin extract supplements in helping reduce levels of pain and swelling.

-In recent years that have been a lot of different anecdotal reports of people using turmeric to help them treat various types of cancer from blood cancer to colon cancer.
-And there may be some truth behind these claims according to research conducted in recent years.
+In recent years there have been a lot of anecdotal reports of people using turmeric to help them treat various types of cancer from blood cancer to colon cancer.
+And there may be some truth behind these claims.

-One study from 2001 showed that taking curcumin may reduce the likelihood of precancerous cells turning malignant.
+A study from 2001 showed that taking curcumin may reduce the likelihood of precancerous cells turning malignant.
 Patients took between 500 mg to 800 mg of curcumin per day.
 The results of the study were mixed, but in some patients, they reported improvements in precancerous lesions .

-In another study, also conducted in 2001, patients who did not respond to standard cancer protocol with chemotherapy were enrolled in a study using Curcumin to treat colon cancer.
+In another study, also conducted in 2001, patients who did not respond to the standard cancer protocol with chemotherapy were enrolled in a study using curcumin to treat their colon cancer.

-The group also experienced improvement in mood and also brain PET scans showed less amyloid and tau signals than those who took the placebo.
-This is important because it could show that if curcumin is taken long-term, and early enough, it may indeed slow or even prevent Alzheimer’s disease.
+The group also experienced an improvement in mood and their PET brain scans showed less amyloid and tau signals than those who took the placebo.
+This is important because it could show that if curcumin is taken long-term, and early enough, it may slow or even prevent Alzheimer’s disease.

-The anti-inflammatory effect on the brain also could be one of the reasons for its antidepressive effects.
+The anti-inflammatory effect on the brain could be one of the reasons for its antidepressive effects also.
 People with depression tend to have higher levels of brain inflammation.